 1> upon reception of NotificationMessageSidelink including indicationType by L2 U2N Remote UE in RRC_CONNECTED, in accordance with clause 5.8.9.10; or

-1> upon PC5 unicast link release indicated by upper layer at L2 U2N Remote UE in RRC_CONNECTED while T301 is not running.
+1> upon PC5 unicast link release indicated by upper layer at L2 U2N Remote UE in RRC_CONNECTED while T301 is not running; or

+1> upon T3xx expiry, in accordance with clause 5.3.5.8.x.

 NOTE 0: It is up to UE implementation whether to initiate the procedure while T346g is running.